Scholarships available to study at UCD Sutherland School of Law

 - an outline of the proposed methodology (in other words, an outline of how the applicant proposes to go about their research); and

 - a brief literature review.
 (The idea of this is to place the research within the current state of knowledge in the field in question.
 It should include a short, indicative, bibliography of works in the field).
-There is no maximum length for a research proposal.
-Normally, it would be at least three or four pages long.

 - Two academic references: Please note that it is your responsibility to contact your referees to ensure that references are received before the closing date/time for this scholarship.